rblaine95/docker_monero_xmrig/README.md

       --safe               safe adjust threads and av settings for current CPU --nicehash           enable nicehash/xmrig-proxy support
 ```

-### Original Readme.
-### Monero XMRig Docker
-Because `servethehome/monero_xmrig` is using outdated Ubuntu and doesn't support Cryptonight V7

-XMRig Version: `2.6.2`

-If a new version for XMRig comes out and you want me to update this docker, feel free to open an issue or do a pull request.
-I will try to update this docker as quickly as possible.

 ### Usage
 * `$username` - pool username